 Corporate concentration is one of the symptoms of a malfunctioning marketplace.
 Its existence violates one of the essential rules of properly functioning markets, that there are sufficient buyers and sellers to ensure no individual actors can influence the price and distribution of goods.
 As discussed in Get Started, Problems, there is significant market failure in the Canadian food system and corporate concentration is a significant contributor to these failures.
 From a Marxist perspective, corporate concentration can be understood as a core internal contradiction of capitalism.
 The rules of capitalism inexorably and perversely encourage firms to accumulate capital and exert control over markets, prices, costs, and resources.
 In this sense, corporate concentration is actually fulfilling requirements for "success".
+The significant uptick in rate of profitability in the highly concentrated grocery industry during the pandemic (see Statistics Canada, 2023; Nocos, 2023), during a time of food price inflation, significantly heightened food bank use and increased food insecurity, speaks to this core contradiction.

 The state enables such developments by excusing concentration through the narrow lens of conventional economic efficiency.
 This approach also aligns with elite accommodation.
 Canada's economic resources, thus, are held by a relatively small number of powerful economic actors.
 Although societal welfare losses are recognized to be associated with corporate concentration, most conventional economists defend them as tolerable when measured against narrow measures of cost efficiencies that typically exclude externalities.
 As well, it has now become the norm that the most efficient company (and the largest) brings great value to the company at the expense of social welfare (Martin, 2019).
 In other words, the efficiency gains are so narrowly held, usually by shareholders rather than consumers, that they contribute to deterioration in social welfare.
 Such realities, combined with the challenges of measuring concentration and concentration impacts (see Current state), have resulted in weaker, not stronger, anti-competitive laws, regulations, and behaviour.
 Some regulators have recognized this and are calling for improvements in Canada's competition legislation (cf. Kerr, 2021).